Dakaraitte/Scriptwriting/README.md

 In Premission monologue there are two invented monologues acted by Link (from "The Legend of Zelda.
 Tears of the Kingdom") and 2B (from "NieR: Automata The End of YoRHa Edition").

-In Barks there a contextualized woman barks.
+In Barks there's a contextualized woman barks.

 Screenplay explains itselfs.